AvaProtocol/OAK-docs/_docs/powered-by-oak-time-apis.md

 ### Cancel a Task
 Only the account that created the task can cancel the task:

 `taskID` - a unique identifier for this account’s task.
-A single account may schedule multiple tasks for a single data stream and single direction.

 #### API Call
 ```rust